silentSp3cter/Formula1/README.md

-# Readme is Work in Progress.
-However, code is complete.
-Refer `f1_analysis.ipynb`

 # Formula 1 Data Analysis

 The purpose of this project is to analyze and explore various data points in Formula 1.
 I also tried to build a model to predict whether a driver will finish in the podiums or not.